YahyaMohamedBakr/zid-test/readme.md

 #### 1- Adding a New Product to Zid:

-in this part, I used this flowing endpoint
+For this part, I utilized the following endpoint:

     https://api.zid.sa/v1/products/

-and use 12 variables in the body and two variables in the headers. the body variables are:
+In the request body, I utilized 12 variables and 2 variables in the headers.
+The body variables are as follows:

 * $product_name_ar
 * $product_name_en